 Buffer stock is the amount required to hedge against customer-induced variations, or spikes in demand.
 It’s similar to safety stock.
 Sometimes it’s even called “buffer safety inventory.”

 But safety stock is the amount required to hedge against supply-induced variations, or shortages in supply.
 Buffer inventory is required as insurance to protect customers from stockouts of finished product inventory.
+Make sure you calculate your lead time (what is lead time?) and fill rate correctly so you avoid having too little stock on-hand.

 Example of Buffer Inventory